numworks/epsilon/docs/index.md

 - It is a [system](https://en.wikipedia.org/wiki/System_programming_language) programming language, which is something we need since we have to write some low-level code.
 - It has excellent tooling: several extremly high-quality compilers
-- It is used for several high-profile projects LLVM, WebKit, MySQL, Photoshop, etc...
-This ensures a strong ecosystem of tools, code and documentation.
+- It is used for several high-profile projects LLVM, WebKit, MySQL, Photoshop… This ensures a strong ecosystem of tools, code and documentation.
 - It easily allows Object-Oriented Programming, which is a convenient abstraction.

 Of course knowing a tool means knowing its limits.
 C++ isn't exempt of defaults:
 - It *is* a complicated language.
-The C++ 11 specification is 1300 pages long.
+The C++ 11 specification is 1'300 pages long.
 - It allows for a lot of abstractions, which is a double-edged sword.
 It can allow for some very tricky code, and it's very easy to have complex operations being run without noticing.

 If you want to contribute to Epsilon, you'll need to learn some C++.